LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotBasics.md

     <img class="fancyimage" style="width:200px" src="img/ConvoBuilder/org_selection.png">

-2. In the dashboard that lists your bots, click **Import Bot** in the upper-right corner.
+2. From the dashboard that lists your bots, click **Import Bot** in the upper-right corner.
 3. In the dialog box that appears, navigate to and select the JSON file, and click **Open**.
     The bot is imported and given a name that includes a date and time stamp.
 4. Change the name of the bot and any other configuration as needed.
 For help, see [Configure bot settings](conversation-builder-bots-bot-basics.html#configure-bot-settings) above.